The Ultimate Guide To Starting A Crude Oil Brokerage Business (Crude Oil Selling) In Nigeria And Africa

 In essence, you can’t make any crude oil deal happen without involving the NNPC.
 The NNPC is the official organization allowed to sell crude oil in the country.
 So the crude oil seller buys from the NNPC on FOB basis and ships to the crude oil buyer on CIF basis.

 The NNPC also publishes procedures for crude oil buyers to purchase from them directly, but the politics that’s heavily involved leaves most crude oil buyers better off with using crude oil sellers in the country who have already figured it all out.
-In the end, the successful execution of a purchase works with a broker who has connections with people in government, and a person with an allocation or has contacts with another crude oil broker that has successfully delivered on an issued ICPO.
+In the end, the successful execution of a purchase works with a crude oil seller who has connections with the right people in government.

 Also, you have to be careful with the shipments, as there are many ways to get a far shorter supply of crude oil than requested.
 They use various dubious methods to manipulate the volume of crude oil loaded onto the vessels, and as such, when it’s supplied, you realize you didn’t completely get what you paid for.

-Lastly, time can be greatly wasted on the end of both the buyer and the seller.
-Sometimes a conversation will go on for so long, only for the buyer to eventually not have the money to make payments.
+Lastly, time can be greatly wasted on the end of both the crude oil buyer and the crude oil seller.
+Sometimes a conversation will go on for so long, only for the crude oil buyer to eventually not have the money to make payments.
 The same also applies to the crude oil seller; they could also default on their commitments.

 This means that for every truly genuine transaction that occurs, every party involved ensures they’re both protected, so they can have a fruitful business relationship over the period of the contract length.

 So if you’re a crude oil buyer and are looking for means to push through a genuine crude oil supply contract, you can contact Startup Tips Daily Media through her sister company, Globexia, to help you locate genuine crude oil sellers in Nigeria, especially for Bonny Light Crude Oil.